 Meanwhile, as many plans still seem to hinge on enhanced oil recovery (EOR) for “where to put the carbon,” I can’t get the words of NRG spokesperson David Knox out of my head.

-When I asked in 2017 whether his company would consider another project like its Petra Nova power plant with carbon capture for EOR in Texas, he told me, “Even with assumed cost efficiencies of 20-30% [compared with Petra Nova’s construction], a lot would need to change before we’d would consider another Petra Nova among any of the rest of our fleet… The key now is to decouple cost recovery from the oil price.”
+When I asked in 2017 whether his company would consider another project like its Petra Nova power plant with carbon capture for EOR in Texas, he told me, “Even with assumed cost efficiencies of 20-30% [compared with Petra Nova’s construction], a lot would need to change before we’d would consider another Petra Nova among any of the rest of our fleet… The key now is to decouple cost recovery [for carbon capture] from the oil price.”